dharmx/colo.nvim/.github/README.md

   cycle = false,
   ---Skip loading extensions when colo is first loaded i.e. only set the colorscheme. manual = false,
-  ---Allow showing a dialog stating facts and information about the theme. notifications = false,
   ---Set the inverted version of the theme.
   ---WARN: This will not change the source colors itself.
 It will only change the
   ---current highlights.
 So, if one decides to import colors from the theme after
   ---inversion then the imported colors would not be inverted. inverted = false,
-  ---Developer option that prints error and info messages for logging and monitoring.
-  ---@todo
-  logging = vim.log.levels.OFF,
   ---This sets mappings.
 Note that mappings.items is just a table that passes values
   ---through |vim.keymap.set()|
   mappings = {